avaneev/biteopt/README.md

 ## Introduction ##

+BITEOPT is a free open-source stochastic non-linear bound-constrained derivative-free optimization strategy.
+The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

 The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of multi-dimensional test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
-Like many stochastic optimization strategies with fast convergence, this strategy can't solve problems with narrow or rogue optimums.
 Hard (multi-modal) problems may require many optimization attempts to reach optimum.
-The name "BiteOpt" is an acronym for "BITmask Evolution OPTimization".

 Instead of iterating through different "starting guesses" to find optimum like in deterministic strategies, this strategy requires optimization attempts